Leels/api-project/README.md

-# Weather Forecaster
+# Giphy Search
 ## By Epicodus

 ### Description
-#### Weather forecast application using the OpenWeather API.
-Enter a location to view the weather there!
+#### Use our Giphy search to find gifs of your favorite animals!
+Application utilizes the Giphy API.

 ### Known Bugs
 #### None